ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

-Version 0.8.12 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
+Version 0.8.14 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
 A new `examples/create_annotations.rs` example demonstrates the extended functionality.

+Version 0.8.13 corrects a bug in `PdfPageTextObject::chars()` that could see incorrect results returned in edge cases involving overlapping text objects.

+Version 0.8.12 adds the `PdfPage::points_to_pixels()` and `PdfPage::pixels_to_points()` functions
+for easily converting between the page coordinate system, measured in `PdfPoints`, to the bitmap rendering coordinate system, measured in `Pixels`.
+A new `examples/export_clip_crop.rs` example demonstrates using the conversion functions to precisely clip and crop a target area of a sample page during rendering.

 Version 0.8.11 adds the `PdfAppearanceMode` enum and the `PdfFormFieldCommon::appearance_stream()` and `PdfFormFieldCommon::appearance_mode_value()` functions, then uses these to improve the